odrevet/music-box-tune-tracker/readme.md

                         side or 5 if two sides
 ```

-the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.

-Open a scad file then menu Design/Render (F6) then File/Export/Export as STL (F7)

 ## How to print the name of the song on the disc

 The Write.scad and other files are required to have the title of the tune written on the disc

 Head to https://www.thingiverse.com/thing:16193 and clic "DOWNLOAD ALL FILES".
 Extract the content of Writescad.zip [where OpenScad can find it](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries).

+Note: the ' are rendered as ", so in the scad file I replace all ' by ` before rendering.

+# Convert .scad to .stl

+the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.

+Open a scad file then menu Design/Render (F6) then File/Export/Export as STL (F7)

 # Convert .mid from musicboxmaniacs to .fpr